Implementing Custom Event Filters for QGIS Map Canvas Interactions

 return super().eventFilter(obj, event)

-if event.type() == QEvent.MouseButtonPress:
+if event_type == QEvent.MouseButtonPress:

-mouse_event: QMouseEvent = event
+mouse_event: QMouseEvent = event # type: ignore[assignment]

 if mouse_event.button() == Qt.LeftButton: